LLNL/sundials/doc/shared/RecentChanges.rst

 **New Features**

+Added :c:func:`ARKodeButcherTable_ERKIDToName` and
+:c:func:`ARKodeButcherTable_DIRKIDToName` to convert a Butcher table ID to a string representation.

 Fixed the runtime library installation path for windows systems.
 This fix changes the default library installation path from ``CMAKE_INSTALL_PREFIX/CMAKE_INSTALL_LIBDIR`` to ``CMAKE_INSTALL_PREFIX/CMAKE_INSTALL_BINDIR``.